-The base of the mill was cleaned and the X and Y axis runners cleaned and bearings checked while everything was removed.
+The base of the mill was cleaned and the X and Y-axis runners were cleaned and the bearings were checked while everything was removed.

 Back view showing the new ballscrew, ball nut and mounting brackets and plates.

-All the components fitted and air cooling and led lighting fitted back on the mill.
+All the components were fitted and air cooling and led lighting were fitted back on the mill.

 The total cost for the conversion was around £200 with the cost of importing the ballscrew and purchasing the 10mm aluminium plate/sheet used for the main components.
 All the bolts and other small parts came from our spare bins.